brainfucksec/brainfucksec.github.io/_posts/2025-05-04-android-foss-apps-list-2025.md

 - The App's source code website/page (git repositories such as GitHub, Codebase etc.)
 - The repository page on F-Droid

-_If in addition to these sources I have difficulty finding the source code I do not list the Application_.
+_If in addition to these sources I'm having trouble finding the source code, I do not list the Application_.
 See: - [Some little rules of the list](#some-little-rules-of-the-list)

 ## F-Droid Applications